USDA-ARS-GBRU/Grass_annotation_pipeline/prep_reads/README.md

 [Generate fastp report](https://github.com/USDA-ARS-GBRU/Grass_annotation_pipeline/blob/841902ffea91a96a4fc22a9a2aab1d6bbd60d882/prep_reads/run_fastp_report_only)

-FastQC can overestimate the % duplication and overrepresented sequences.
+#### Note: FastQC can overestimate the % duplication and overrepresented sequences.
 Fastp generates a more accurate report for those metrics.

 ## Trim reads using standard criteria
 [Run read trimming with Trim Galore](https://github.com/USDA-ARS-GBRU/Grass_annotation_pipeline/blob/af27ac5a662d6fc677e8abcffaacaf9482511203/prep_reads/trim_reads_with_TrimGalore)

 [Run read trimming again with fastp (optional)](https://github.com/USDA-ARS-GBRU/Grass_annotation_pipeline/blob/af27ac5a662d6fc677e8abcffaacaf9482511203/prep_reads/trim_reads_with_fastp)

-Read trimming with fastp only necessary if reads contain high % of duplicates/overrepresented sequences after using Trim Galore.
+#### Note: Read trimming with fastp only necessary if reads contain high % of duplicates/overrepresented sequences after using Trim Galore.
 Fastp can also be used instead of Trim Galore.